kangah-codes/gorth/README.md

 ## Description

-Gorth is a Go implementation of a simple stack-based language.
+Gorth is a Go implementation of a simple stack-based (concatenative) language.
 It is a work in progress and is not yet feature complete.
-Heavily inspired by Porth.

 ## Features